 This trail is short but absolutely stunning and leaves the kids plenty of time to load up on juicy huckleberries you may encounter along the way.
 For older kids, a longer loop option extends the hike from Bagley Lakes up to include the half dozen or so Chain Lakes (8 miles round trip, 1,600 feet gain), making this beautiful hike twice as long and three times as difficult, but adding more stunning scenery and sparkling tarns.

-Distance: 2.2 miles round trip, 870 feet gain, Northwest Forest Pass required
+Distance: 2.2 miles round trip, 870 elevation feet gain, Northwest Forest Pass required

 Kids will love: the scenic, refreshing swimming hole

-Distance: 3.5 miles round trip, 800 feet gain, Northwest Forest Pass required
+Distance: 3.5 miles round trip, 800 feet elevation gain, Northwest Forest Pass required

 Kids will love: the many trail structures on this hike, from steps to bridges